solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/overview.md

 the _discrete logarithm_, which requires an expoential time to solve.
 In the confidential extension program, we address this issue in the following two ways:

-- We restrict a transfer amount to 48-bit numbers.
+- Transfer amounts are restricted to 48-bit numbers.
-- We encrypt the transfer amount as two independent ciphertexts.
+- Transfer amounts and account pending balances are encrypted as two independent ciphertexts.
+- Account available balances are additionally encrypted using a symmetric encryption scheme.

-We refer to the documentation in the source code for more details.
+We refer to the subsequent sections and the documentation in the source code for additional details.

 ### Twisted ElGamal encryption